API stability guarantees

 - Cordformation: Gradle integration plugins

-Everything else is internal and will change without notice, even deleted, and should not be used.
-This also includes any package that has
+Every other module is internal and will change without notice, even deleted, and should not be used.

 Some of the public modules may depend on internal modules, so be careful to not rely on these transitive dependencies.
 In particular, the testing modules depend on the node module and so you may end having the node in your test classpath.